MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 The `Entry.On<Android>` method specifies that this platform-specific will only run on Android.
 The [`Entry.SetImeOptions`](xref:Xamarin.Forms.PlatformConfiguration.AndroidSpecific.Entry.SetImeOptions(Xamarin.Forms.IPlatformElementConfiguration{Xamarin.Forms.PlatformConfiguration.Android,Xamarin.Forms.Entry},Xamarin.Forms.PlatformConfiguration.AndroidSpecific.ImeFlags)) method, in the [`Xamarin.Forms.PlatformConfiguration.AndroidSpecific`](xref:Xamarin.Forms.PlatformConfiguration.AndroidSpecific) namespace, is used to set the input method action option for the soft keyboard for the [`Entry`](xref:Xamarin.Forms.Entry), with the [`ImeFlags`](xref:Xamarin.Forms.PlatformConfiguration.AndroidSpecific.ImeFlags) enumeration providing the following values:

 - [`Default`](xref:Xamarin.Forms.PlatformConfiguration.AndroidSpecific.ImeFlags.Default) – indicates that no specific action key is required, and that the underlying control will produce its own if it can.
+This will either be `Next` or `Done`.
 - [`None`](xref:Xamarin.Forms.PlatformConfiguration.AndroidSpecific.ImeFlags.None) – indicates that no action key will be made available.
 - [`Go`](xref:Xamarin.Forms.PlatformConfiguration.AndroidSpecific.ImeFlags.Go) – indicates that the action key will perform a "go" operation, taking the user to the target of the text they typed.
 - [`Search`](xref:Xamarin.Forms.PlatformConfiguration.AndroidSpecific.ImeFlags.Search) – indicates that the action key performs a "search" operation, taking the user to the results of searching for the text they have typed.